Singulink/Singulink.Reflection.Caster/README.md

 ## Usage

-All the functionality is exposed via static methods the `Caster` class.
+All the functionality is exposed via static methods on the `Caster` class.
 If the types are known at compile time then the generic methods are the fastest and easiest to use.
 For example, if you wanted to write a method that converts a generic value to a generic enum, you could do this:

 ```c#
 // Convert input to an enum type: